tiaalto2/mr-reacto/README.md

 1. **Configure Training Session**:
    - Set the session duration (30 seconds to 60 minutes)
    - Set minimum and maximum intervals between signals
-   - Click "Start Session" to begin
+   - Click "Start Training" to begin

 2. **During Training**:
    - The screen will flash and a gunshot sound will play at random intervals
    - A timer displays the remaining session time
-   - Click "Stop Session" to end training early
+   - Click "Stop Training" to end training early

 ## Development